Ray of Creation

-The Ray of Creation is an esoteric cosmology which was taught by G. I. Gurdjieff.
+The Ray of Creation is an esoteric cosmology which was taught by G. I. Gurdjieff as part of his Fourth Way teaching.
 It is a diagram which better represents the place which Earth occupies in the Universe.
 The diagram has eight levels, each corresponding to Gurdjieff's Law of Octaves (see In Search of the Miraculous, chapter 7).

 Levels

 The first level is "The Absolute", followed by "All Worlds", "All Suns", "Sun", "All Planets", "Earth", "Moon", and "The Absolute":